 As for the versions of rule sets deployed with a policy, you can select Always use latest version in the policy's general panel.
 In this case, after the policy is deployed, the version number of the deployed rule sets appears in the drop-down list.
-When you click on Edit in this panel, the Always use latest version parameter remains selected for each rule set.
+When you click on Edit in this panel, the Always use latest version setting is retained for each set.
 For further information, refer to the section Managing versions of a policy or a rule set.